bytechefhq/bytechef/README.md

 Piper can run on one or a thousand machines depending on your scaling needs.

-In Piper, work to be done is defined as a set of tasks called a Pipeline.
-Pipelines can be sourced from many locations but typically they live on a Git repository where they can be versioned and tracked.
+In Piper, work to be done is defined as a set of tasks called a Workflow.
+Workflows can be sourced from many locations but typically they live on a Git repository where they can be versioned and tracked.

 Piper was originally built to support the need to transcode massive amounts of video in parallel.
 Since transcoding video is a CPU and time instensive process I had to scale horizontally.
 Moreover, I needed a way to monitor these long running jobs, auto-retry them and otherwise control their execution.

 # Tasks

-Tasks are the basic building blocks of a pipeline.
+Tasks are the basic building blocks of a workflow.
 Each task has a `type` property which maps to a `TaskHandler` implementation, responsible for carrying out the task.

 For example here's the `RandomInt` `TaskHandler` implementation: